 - If you check out their Yelp page, you can find some valuable discount coupons.
 For example, while writing this review I noticed that they were offering $395 worth of services for $295.

 - Their Education Center is packed with information on business types, licensing, foreign registrations and much more.
 While most companies in this industry do have some sort of FAQ or learning center, this is another area where Nationwide Incorporators has a big advantage considering theirs was written and reviewed by lawyers.

 Disadvantages of Nationwide Incorporators

 - At $145, their basic LLC service is far from the least expensive option out there.
-For example, you can get an LLC formed for less than $50 with IncFile or EZ Incorporate.
+For example, you can get an LLC formed for less than $96 less with an alternative service.
 Of course, those services don’t have attorney-drafted or reviewed document filings so maybe you get what you pay for.

 Nationwide Incorporators LLC Packages

 Nationwide Incorporators gives customers 3 choices when ordering LLC formation service, with a selection of features geared at satisfying the needs of a variety of entrepreneurs.
 If you want to review the details of their services for yourself, take a look at the way they describe them on their website.